Hepatitis B: Treatment

 Acute hepatitis B infection does not usually require treatment and most adults clear the infection spontaneously.
 Early antiviral treatment may be required in fewer than 1% of people, whose infection takes a very aggressive course (fulminant hepatitis) or who are immunocompromised.
 On the other hand, treatment of chronic infection may be necessary to reduce the risk of cirrhosis and liver cancer.
 Chronically infected individuals with persistently elevated serum alanine aminotransferase, a marker of liver damage, and HBV DNA levels are candidates for therapy.
 Treatment lasts from six months to a year, depending on medication and genotype.
 Treatment duration when medication is taken by mouth, however, is more variable and usually longer than one year.

 Although none of the available medications can clear the infection, they can stop the virus from replicating, thus minimizing liver damage.
 As of 2024, there are seven medications licensed for the treatment of hepatitis B infection in the United States.
 These include antiviral medications lamivudine, adefovir, tenofovir disoproxil, tenofovir alafenamide, telbivudine, and entecavir, and the two immune system modulators interferon alpha-2a and PEGylated interferon alpha-2a.
 In 2015, the World Health Organization recommended tenofovir or entecavir as first-line agents.
 Those with current cirrhosis are in most need of treatment.

+In 2026, Bepirovirsen was shown to essentially cure one in five patients with chronic hepatitis B. Hou and colleagues reported encouraging results from two randomized controlled trials evaluating bepirovirsen, an antisense oligonucleotide, in patients with chronic hepatitis B infection without cirrhosis who were receiving nucleos(t)ide analogue therapy.
+Although these antiviral agents effectively suppress viral replication, they rarely eradicate infection.
+The primary endpoint was sustained clearance of circulating hepatitis B viral DNA 24 weeks after completion of treatment.
+Approximately 20% of participants achieved this endpoint, suggesting that bepirovirsen may enable sustained viral clearance and represents a potential step toward a functional cure for a subset of patients.